 Whether you want to see Australian Shepherds, Labrador Retrievers, adorable Corgis, American Pitbulls, Cane Corsos, Boston Terriers, Miniature Poodles, or Akitas, never fear.
 You can see them all at the Westminster competition!

 The 2019 Best of Show winner was a Wire Fox Terrier named Kingarthur Van Foliny Home.
 (As you’ve probably noticed, in the dog show world, pups tend to have long, impressive, often unusual names!)

 For example, some German Shorthaired Pointers are black and white.
 Others are white with brown patches.
-The industry standard, however, is brown and white with liver spots: only GSPs who are brown and white with liver spots can compete.
+However, the industry standard is brown and white with liver spots: only GSPs who are brown and white with liver spots can compete.